dellytools/delly/README.md

 ## Somatic copy-number alterations (SCNAs)

 * CNVs are first called on the tumor genome.
-Depending on the coverage, tumor purity and heterogeneity you can adapt parameters `-z`, `-t` and `-x` which control the sensitivity of SCNA detection.
+Depending on the coverage and tumor purity you can adapt the minimum CNV size (`-z`) and the sample purity (`-p`) which affect the sensitivity of SCNA detection.

 `delly cnv -o tumor.bcf -c tumor.cov.gz -g hg38.fa tumor.bam`